 Seating in the Stands

-Due to limited seating, stands are reserved for band members only.
+Due to seating arrangements in the Event Center, the section we play in is reserved for band and drumline members only.
 Family, friends, and significant others are welcome to hear the band from a different section.

 Members of the UMBC Pep Band are considered employees of the UMBC Athletic Department.
 We are not considered student athletes, and thus are not eligible for things like early registration.
 While the UMBC Pep Band is a musical ensemble, we are not funded or affiliated with the UMBC Music Department.
 Our ensemble is open to both music and non-music majors, and many of our members participate in other music ensembles, such as the UMBC Wind Ensemble.
-You can learn more about UMBC Music on their website.
-Even though we are not affiliated with the Music department, no other ensemble at this school provides the amount of performance and travel opportunities than the pep band!
+You can learn more about UMBC Music on their website, music.umbc.edu.

 Our annual award ceremony is held each year in May and is run by student volunteers with guidance from the band director.
 The ceremony is a great way to celebrate our accomplishments for the year.
 The format of the event includes food/drink, slideshow, video, and awards.